coatespt/cursor-twitter/SESSION_NOTES.md

 Without -progress the time to run the test was x and it reports 17,538 lines/second.

-Note, you can stop it and restart it and it will ignore the input for which there are already files in the output.
+Note, you can stop and restart the program and it will ignore the input for which there are already files in the output.
 You may want to remove the newest 8 files in the taget directory because they may be incomplete.
+(8 files is nothing-there are 5000+ files in total.)

-./language_detector -input ../twits/test_language_detect -output ../twits/test_language_detect_out
+- ./language_detector -input ../twits/test_language_detect -output ../twits/test_language_detect_out

 ## Test program for parsed data
 This program reads CSV files to ensure that we can create Tweets from them.
 Most users will not need this.

-go run tests/csv_tweet_parse_test.go <path_to_your_csv_file>
+- go run tests/csv_tweet_parse_test.go <path_to_your_csv_file>

 ## Building and Running The Main Program